 Fort St. John Hospital ER re-opens after overnight closure

-The Fort St. John Hospital’s emergency department has re-opened after a staffing-related closure overnight on February 6th.
+The Fort St. John Hospital’s emergency department has re-opened after a staffing-related closure overnight from February 6th to 7th.

 In January, the health authority launched a webpage to track the status of emergency rooms and health centres across the region.